Freedom of religion in the United Arab Emirates

+Freedom of religion in the United Arab Emirates is curtailed.
+Freedom of worship is allowed, so long as it does not conflict with public policy or morals, subject to designation by the UAE state.
+The government tightly controls the building of houses of worship for any other religion than Islam.
+The UAE set up a Ministry of Tolerance to project an image of religious tolerance to the outside world, but critics say it is intended to present the government's version of Islam as moderate and other versions as extremist.

-The Constitution of the United Arab Emirates provides for freedom of religion by established customs, and the government generally respects this right in practice; however, there are some restrictions (e.g. attempts to spread Christianity among Muslims are not permitted).
+The Constitution of the United Arab Emirates provides for freedom of religion by established customs, but in practice proselytizing by non-Muslims is not allowed, blasphemy is not allowed, and religious groups (in particular, Muslims) are subject to considerable monitoring.
 The federal Constitution declares that Islam is the official religion of the country.

-In 2023, the country was scored 2 out of 4 for religious freedom.
+In 2023, Freedom House scored the country 2 out of 4 for religious freedom.

 Religious demography

 The 2022 population of the UAE stands at 9.4 million, Only approximately 20% of residents are UAE citizens.
 According to the CIA World Factbook, 76% of the residents are Muslim, 9% are Christian, other (primarily Hindu and Buddhist, less than 5% of the population consists of Parsi, Baha'i, Druze, Sikh, Ahmadi, Ismaili, Dawoodi Bohra Muslim, and Jewish) 15%.
 It is one of the most liberal countries found in Middle East.
 Foreigners are predominantly from South and Southeast Asia, although there are substantial numbers from the Middle East, Europe, Central Asia, the Commonwealth of Independent States, North America and South America.

 According to a US report, the 2005 census found that 76 percent of the population were Muslim, 9 percent were Christian, and 15 percent from other noncitizen religious groups, mainly Hindus and Buddhists, but including Zoroastrians, Baha’is, Druze, Sikhs, and Jews; estimates in 2010 suggested that 76.9 percent of the total population was Muslim, 12.6 percent Christian, 6.6 percent Hindu, and 2 percent Buddhist.